The Marmot with the CollarDiary of a Philosopher

 I had taken the path to his form, and I was making the ascent, toddling along as best I could.
 Not only was I resolved on the idea of spending a few nights in his form, but I was beginning to find its novelty attractive and stimulating.
 I was impatient to hold and to fasten at close quarters on these bodies which freeze and melt.
 And then, I had to ask of him pardon for the intemperate remarks which had escaped me in my anger.
 So, I was ambling along at a cheerful pace, not forgetting, however, the precautionary measures that are the custom of an old Marmot, five times father of a family.
 I was looking for covered places and aiming always at some sort of shelter.
-When I had to expose myself to being seen from the sky, I raised my eyes first, to assure myself that nothing suspect was hovering there.
+When I had to expose myself to being spotted from the sky, I raised my eyes first, to assure myself that nothing suspect was hovering there.
 All went well until a last boulder, whence I could see the form of the Philosopher, my friend.
 I sheltered there for a few instants.
 He saw me and hurried without thinking to meet me.
 I let out a strident alarm call; I had just discerned a moving point amidst the clouds.
 He was too late.
 I was knocked almost senseless by a great flapping of wings, and I saw a black bird swooping on his prey, swifter than lightning.
-The Hare was struck with terror and flattened himself on the ground; it did not save him from being snatched up in the Vulture’s talons.
+The Hare was struck with terror and flattened himself to the ground; it did not spare him from being snatched up in the Vulture’s talons.
 I followed him with my eyes.
 Not a movement did he make.
 Head low, ears at rest, he seemed at peace and resigned to all.

 M.02.05.03.03 / M.128

 I will preserve the memory of the White Hare religiously.
-He held too lofty an idea of races which keep a form and scorned too much those which dig burrows.
+He held too lofty an estimate of races which keep a form and scorned too much those which dig Burrows.
 He placed also too much confidence in his swiftness of foot, and that proved his undoing.
 But he was good, he valued Philosophy, he had a mind that was swift and enthusiastic, he could pardon offences and he really loved me.
 It is through an impulse of friendship, running toward me, that he met his death.
 I will see him alway, motionless in the Vulture’s talons.

 It requires time for mutual understanding and to get used to each other, when one has acquired habits and when characters are so different.
 Even so, I think that we would have ended up living as brothers.
-The search for wisdom is the strongest of all bonds.
+The search for Wisdom is the strongest of all bonds.
 May your soul rest in peace, my friend, you who are the only being in the world who, since my misfortune, shewed me any goodwill, who could have been the confidant of my most secret thoughts, the companion of all my labours, my guide, perhaps, in the paths of knowledge!
 The Gods have been cruel; they have parted us at the moment when a closer friendship was about to join us.
 They allowed us only to be seen by each other.
-May they at least have pitied you in your death, may they have shortened your suffering, may they allow, of all the voices of the earth, the voice of my regrets and of my inalienable friendship to reach your soul!
+May they at least have pitied you in your death, may they have shortened your suffering, may they allow, of all the voices of the earth, the voice of my regret and of my inalienable friendship to reach your soul!